Ohio’s Original Interscholastic Creative Writing Program for Middle Schools

 Also crucial in middle school was the sense of community and belonging.
 “I've always been terrible at sports, so it was great to have an opportunity to actually compete and be on a team,” Erin says.
 “I made friends with kids that I wouldn't have been friends with otherwise.”

-• Friday, July 10, 2020 11:00 AM | Anonymous
+• Friday, July 10, 2020 11:00 AM | Deleted user

 Victoria Kerr participated in Power of the Pen as a student at the former Taft Middle School in Stark County and now coaches at Jackson Memorial Middle School.